 Stock planning is a concept that involves more than just maintaining adequate quantities of certain goods in the warehouse.
 It involves analyzing how your enterprise handles goods at every single stage of the supply chain.
 It’s an integral part of controlling costs and maintaining efficiency throughout an enterprise.
 Therefore, it’s critical for supply chain managers and inventory planners to understand the different aspects of stock control.

 Stock planning is the process of determining the optimal quantities of a certain good an organization needs to keep at any one time.
 For most organizations, the optimal stock is the amount that they are capable of producing or storing to facilitate timely fulfillment of all orders.
 Stock planning involves making accurate forecasts of the amount of stock the enterprise holds at different times to meet customer demand.
 Stock management involves ordering, warehousing, tracking, and controlling inventory levels.
+It also involves promotion planning.

 Most enterprises deal with four main types of stock: